 - Once onward journey is booked, you may book return ticket.
 While booking return ticket, please be careful about timings and destinations.
 I suggest you book this only after finalizing the package, or at least the itinerary.

-Now we need to finalize on the destinations to be covered.
+This is another aspect which need to be taken care when you plan Kerala tour.
+Here we need to finalise on the destinations to be covered.
 This is where we need to balance between the number of days you have and your interests.
-A small description about the major tourist spots in Kerala should help you with this.
+A small description about the major tourist spots in our Kerala tour packages should help you with this.

 - Cochin – In most cases this is the place you land in Kerala.
 If you are interested in Cochin sightseeing, you can either do this on the first day – upon arrival at Cochin, or if you have enough time on last day, go for it.

-- Munnar – This is the best tourist spot in Kerala.
+- Munnar – This is the best tourist spot in our Kerala tour packages.
 You’d love to see it 100 times.
 Munnar is a hill station.

 - Thekkady – Thekkady has the Periyar wild life Sanctuary that you can visit when you go for boating at Thekkady.
 Thekkady has a lot of adventurous activities and eco tourism activities too.